microsoft/fluentui-react-native/docs/pages/Theming/CustomTheme.md

 ## Theme property customization

-There's two ways to customize a FURN theme's properties.
-The main way is to customize theme tokens directly by overriding certain tokens.
-You can also specify how to customize FURN components for the whole theme.
+There's two ways to customize a FURN theme's properties:

+1. Customize theme tokens directly by overriding certain tokens (recommended)
+2. Specify how to customize FURN components for the whole theme

 ### Changing theme tokens directly